 The Bijvoet Centre for Biomolecular Research at Utrecht University studies the relation between the structure and function of biomolecules.

 The Bijvoet Centre for Biomolecular Research at Utrecht University is part of the Instruct-NL national Instruct Centre in the Netherlands and has facilities for high-throughput mass spectrometry on proteins and peptides, X-ray crystal structure determination of biomolecules as well as small molecules and high-field NMR instrumentation for both liquid- and solid-phase NMR analysis of proteins.

-The Bijvoet Centre currently offers access to native protein mass spectrometry, which allows determination of protein mass, complex stoichiometry, and, in combination with ion mobility separation, overall characterization of the structure of protein complexes, to both liquid- and solid-phase NMR to enable structure determination of biomolecules and/or the characterization of their macromolecular complexes.
+The Bijvoet Centre currently offers access to native protein mass spectrometry, which allows determination of protein mass, complex stoichiometry, and, in combination with ion mobility separation, overall characterization of the structure of protein complexes, to both solution- and solid-phase NMR to enable structure determination of biomolecules and/or the characterization of their macromolecular complexes.

 In Instruct, access is also especially offered to integrated projects, using multiple technologies, either at the Bijvoet Centre, or in collaboration with on of the other Instruct Centres.

 Important: to ensure a smooth application process, we strongly recommend any users to contact us before submitting an application.

 The Bijvoet Centre is located at Utrecht Science Park "De Uithof" in Utrecht, the Netherlands.
 Please see the Bijvoet Centre website for detailed contact information.

 Native mass spectrometry allows the structural investigation of protein complexes.
 It does not provide a structural model in atomic detail, but the sensitivity, speed, selectivity, unlimited mass range and accuracy of the analysis provides important advantages over other techniques.
 It’s sensitivity allows the investigation of endogenous protein complexes.
 For native MS, the Biomolecular Mass Spectrometry and Proteomics group at the Bijvoet Centre has LCT mass spectrometers for the analysis of peptides, unfolded proteins and native proteins and protein complexes and modified Q-ToF mass spectrometers for structural analysis proteins and protein complexes.

 Mass spectrometry based proteomics enables the identification and quantification of cellular proteins and their modified forms.
 The Biomolecular Mass Spectrometry and Proteomics group at the Bijvoet Centre provides access to qualitative proteomics analysis of proteins in complex samples.
 Instrumentation available includes advanced (2D)-HPLC and state-of-the-art mass spectrometers such as Thermo Scientific Q-Exactive Orbitraps.